Octopussy-Project/Octopussy_Documentation/FAQ.md

 [How can I login to Octopussy Web interface ?](FAQ.md#how-can-i-login-to-octopussy-web-interface-)

+[How can I migrate Octopussy from one server to another one ?]

 [What are software requirements for Octopussy ?](FAQ.md#what-are-software-requirements-for-octopussy-)

 [What is a Device in Octopussy ?](https://github.com/sebthebert/Octopussy_Documentation/blob/master/FAQ.md#what-is-a-device-in-octopussy-)